 Reported Side Effects:

-We understand that MONQ has been used by more than 250,000 people, and the following lists the side effects which have been reported directly to MONQ via email and/or other methods.
+We understand that MONQ has been used by approximately 1,000,000 people.
+The following lists the side effects which have been reported directly to MONQ via email and/or other methods.
 We do not know if any/all of them are related to the usage of MONQ, but there has been a temporal relationship noted by the user.

 Dry mouth (frequently short-term and usually relieved by additional water intake)

 Blisters on lips